Optics, optical metrology and optics applications

 Real optical systems are always decentered in the mount and therefore have an optical axis for each lens instead of a common optical axis, which is generally skewed to the optical axes of the other components.
 This results in astigmatism, asymmetric distortion and decentering coma with a completely symmetry-less dispersion figure already in the paraxial range.
 Accordingly, the imaging by off-axis rays deviates considerably from that of rotationally symmetric systems.
 Particularly disturbing is the decentering-induced asymmetry of all aberrations.
 The main problem in centering optical systems is the metrological reproduction of a reference axis serving as optical axis with the required accuracy.

-The optics machining laboratory offers the possibility of machining silicate materials.
-In this laboratory, students of engineering courses (especially those of ophthalmic optics and laser and optical technologies) learn the basics of grinding, lapping and polishing of optical components.
+In the optics processing laboratory, there is the possibility of processing silicate materials.
+In this laboratory, students of engineering courses (especially ophthalmic optics as well as laser and optical technologies) learn the basics of grinding, lapping and polishing optical components.

 - Head: Prof. Dr. Jens Bliedtner

 - Staff: Volker Heineck

 In the practical optics design training, students learn how to use appropriate ray tracing software.
 After an introduction to the use of the programs, optics are to be designed and optimized independently.